medikoo/domjs/README.md

+# domjs
-# domjs - client and server side dom template engine
+## Client and server side dom template engine

 Build dom structure easy way with plain JavaScript.
 Can be used on both client and server side.